389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 #### Algorythm

 When a group is updated, to add/del/moddn members, Memberof plugin updates the attribute **memberof** of all entries that are impacted by the update of the group.
-The graphs is **look down** from the impacted members down to the leafs to retrieve the impacted nodes.
+The graphs is **look down** from the target group down to the leafs to retrieve the impacted nodes.
 During the **look down**, each impacted node is *fixup*.
 The fixup of node consist of

 - **look up** that retrieves all the groups that have a direct or inderect membership relation with that node (i.e. all the groups that the node is member of)
 - **update** of the *memberof* values of the node.

 ##### look down

 The **look down** uses the following search for **all impacted nodes \(leaf or intermediate node\)**
 <a name="look down search">